ivangfr/springboot-react-keycloak/README.md

 ## Start Environment

-In a terminal and inside `springboot-react-keycloak` root folder run:
+In a terminal and inside the `springboot-react-keycloak` root folder run:
 ```
 ./init-environment.sh
 ```

 ## Initialize Keycloak

-In a terminal and inside `springboot-react-keycloak` root folder run:
+In a terminal and inside the `springboot-react-keycloak` root folder run:
 ```
 ./init-keycloak.sh
 ```